 Are there any fees involved?

 There is no longer an administrative fee, however, you must supply a deposit for the project.
-The deposit is calculated at 3% of the City’s valuation or $25,000, whichever is less.
+The deposit is calculated at 2% of the highest valuation or $15,000, whichever is less, for a construction project and 10% of the highest valuation or $15,000, whichever is less, for a demolition project.
 The deposit may be made in the form of cash, check, credit card, or letter of credit.
 If you choose to submit a letter of credit, please request a letter of credit template to provide to your bank and allow for extra time to process.
 Both the deposit and the approved CDMMP must be received by the City before a building permit may be issued.